Han Dejun: CBA career

+On 1 September 2025, Han announced his retirement of professional basketball.

 International career

 In May 2010, Han was selected to participate as a preliminary squad member for the Chinese national basketball team.
 Han, along with four of his club teammates, was selected to participate as a preliminary squad member again in 2012.

 Han was included in China's squad for the 2023 FIBA Basketball World Cup qualification.